red-crypto/Ball-balancer-stm32/README.md

  - Made the TMC2209 library applicable to TMC2208
  - Can control step motor using UART communication
  - Using a CLI to control ball balancer
- - Improveed responsiveness by applying freeRTOS(soon)
+ - Improveed responsiveness by applying freeRTOS

 ## Video
 ![Project Logo](ball-balancer-test.gif)